Fabio Grobart

-Fabio Grobart (born Abraham Grobart, August 30, 1905 – 22 October 1994; also known as Antonio Blanco and Abraham Simjovitch) was a Marxist-Leninist revolutionary and politician who played an important role in the 1959 Cuban Revolution that overthrew Fulgencio Batista and led to Fidel Castro's rise to power.
+Fabio Grobart (born Abraham Grobart, Poland, August 30, 1905 – Cuba, 22 October 1994; also known as Antonio Blanco and Abraham Simjovitch) was a Marxist-Leninist revolutionary and politician who played an important role in the 1959 Cuban Revolution that overthrew Fulgencio Batista and led to Fidel Castro's rise to power.

 Biography

 From Poland to Cuba

 Grobart was born in Białystok, Poland.

 Apparently following orders of the Comintern, during the early 1920s he became a founding member of the Cuban Communist Party.
 After in 1922 entering the Young Communist League of Poland, and additional communist activities he may have been sentenced to death and this may have obliged him to leave Poland to settle in Cuba.

 He played an important, though generally undocumented, role in guiding the political leadership of Cuba's 1959 Revolution along a socialist path.
 Fabio Grobart was one of the founders of the Communist Party in Cuba in 1925, "and for decades served as a party ideologue and the man who introduced Castro at party meetings" (Goering, 2001).
 Grobart was both a member of the Cuban Communist Party Central Committee and a member of Parliament.
 According to Boris Kozolchyk Grobart's blunders were at least partially responsible for the outlawing of the Cuban Communist Party in 1948, and resulted in his deportation.
 In the 1960s, he directed Cuba Socialista and was top planner guiding orthodox ideologogy.
 As he grew older, he was considered the Party's historian.
 He died in Cuba on 22 October 1994.

 Abraham was a major éminence grise of Cuban history and is most commonly known as Fabio Grobart, Fabio being a reference to the Roman Consul and guerrilla tactician Quintus Fabius Maximus Verrucosus called "Cunctator" (the delayer), and thus to Fabian socialism.